-• communicate any concerns they may have in writing addressed to the approved provider or raise any unresolved concerns with the approved provider or nominated supervisor their concerns (e.g. regulatory authority).
+• communicate any concerns they may have in writing addressed to the approved provider or their concerns (e.g. regulatory authority)

 • maintain confidentiality at all times

 • be provided with details of external agencies to contact should they feel our Service has not resolved the nominated supervisor in the first instance.
 The nominated supervisor will follow the steps as outlined in this policy, including advising the approved provider of all grievances.